supby/job-worker/README.md

 It is Golang package which provides abstration to control host processes.
 It supports four operations:
 - Run process
-- Stop process
+- Stop process.
+SIGTERM signal should be sent to process.
 - Query current process' status
-- Streaming process' output.
+- Streaming process' output(stdout and stderr).

 ### GRPC API